Facebook Pixel Department Projects | Western Kentucky University

 Allen County Folklife and Oral History Project

-In 2011, the Folk Studies and Anthropology Department received a grant from the Laura Goad Turner Charitable Foundation to undertake a 2-year major ethnographic fieldwork project based in Allen County, Kentucky.
+In 2011, the Folk Studies and Anthropology Department received a grant from the Laura Goad Turner Charitable Foundation to undertake a major, two-year ethnographic fieldwork project based in Allen County, Kentucky.
 Building on work by a team from the Newseum in Washington, D.C., our students documented a broad range of historical and cultural themes, identifying the elements that make community life in the region unique, including the rich and diverse music, religious life, social gatherings, and patterns for formal and informal commerce.
-Using recorded interviews, photography, and videography, and staffed by WKU faculty and trained graduate students, the project resulted in a comprehensive body of material located at the Community Action Center in Scottsville, as well as the Kentucky Library and Museum at Western Kentucky University.
+Using recorded interviews, photography, and videography, and staffed by WKU faculty and trained graduate and undergraduate students, the project resulted in a comprehensive body of material located at the Community Action Center in Scottsville, as well as the Special Collections Library and the Manuscripts and Folklife Archives at Western Kentucky University.
 The materials have been collected according to professional archival standards so that the product will be available to scholars as well as residents of Allen County long into the future.
 In 2013, the Kentucky Folklife Program and Kentucky Arts Council partnered to train community members in Allen County as Community Scholars with the intention to increase active community collaboration so that once the WKU project was complete, the initiative would continue under community leadership.

 237 Ivan Wilson Fine Arts Center | Potter College of Arts and Letters | Western Kentucky University | 1906 College Heights Blvd. #61029 | Bowling Green, KY 42101-1029 | Email: fsa@wku.edu | Phone: (270) 745-6549 | Fax: (270) 745-6889